sjentsch/lsjDocs/_pages/Ch11_tTest_03.rst

 smaller than this.
 The confidence interval reported in :numref:`fig-ttest_ind` tells you that there’s a if we replicated this study again and again, then 95% of the time the true difference in means would lie between 0.20 and 10.76.
-Look back at `Estimating a confidence interval <Ch08_Estimation_5.html#estimating-a-confidence-interval>`__ for a reminder about what confidence intervals mean.
+Look back at :doc:`Estimating a confidence interval <Ch08_Estimation_5>` for a reminder about what confidence intervals mean.

 In any case, the difference between the two groups is significant (just barely), so we might write up the result using text like this: